trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   Изменился поиск имен. Следующий код разрешается по-разному в Visual C++ в Visual Studio 2012 и Visual C++ в Visual Studio 2013:
+-   Name lookup has changed.
+The following code is resolved differently in Visual C++ in Visual Studio 2012 and Visual C++ in Visual Studio 2013:

     ```cpp
     enum class E1 { a };